About Us

 Deborah Gordon

-Deborah Gordon is the principal investigator of the Oil Climate Index plus Gas (OCI⁺), a first-of-its-kind analytic tool that compares the life-cycle climate impacts of global oil and gas resources.
-Gordon is a senior principal in the Climate Intelligence Program at RMI where she leads the Oil and Gas Solutions Initiative.
-Gordon serves as a senior fellow at the Watson Institute of International and Public Affairs at Brown University and is an affiliate at Brown University’s Climate Solutions Lab.
+Deborah Gordon is the lead OCI+ investigator.
+Gordon is a senior principal in the Climate Intelligence Program at RMI.
+Gordon also serves as a senior fellow at the Watson School of International and Public Affairs at Brown University and is an affiliate at Brown University’s Climate Solutions Lab.
 Before joining RMI, Gordon was the director of the Energy and Climate Program at the Carnegie Endowment for International Peace.
 She began her career with Chevron and directed the Energy Policy Program at the Union of Concerned Scientists.
 Gordon has taught at the Yale School of Environmental Studies and Brown University.
 She is a stakeholder in NASA’s Carbon Monitoring System and has testified before Congress and served on National Academy of Sciences panels.
-The OCI⁺ is the topic of Gordon’s new book, No Standard Oil (Oxford University Press, 2021).
+The OCI⁺ is the topic of Gordon’s book, No Standard Oil (Oxford University Press, 2022) due out in paperback with a new afterword in 2025.

 Adam Brandt